-(k) Special Event Parking Permits may be made available to visitors attending on-campus events such as athletic contests, concerts, meetings, and workshops, only if the issuance of the Special Event Parking Permit does not displace a University permit holder who has purchased permits under OAR 577-070-0015.
+(k) Special Event Parking permits may be made available to visitors attending on-campus events such as athletic contests, concerts, meetings, and workshops, only if the issuance of the Special Event Parking permit does not displace a University permit holder who has purchased permits under OAR 577-070-0015.
+Special event parking requires a PSU parking permit designed and/or approved by Parking administration.
+Parking availability and charges for special event parking will be the decision of the Manager of Transportation and Parking, or designated staff.
+Some events will require contractual agreements that will be drafted by parking administration and negotiated with event sponsors.
+On campus special events that impact parking space require at least a two-week notice in writing to PSU Parking.

-(1) The use of the University parking meters is restricted to University students, faculty and staff members, alumni and visitors having business with the University.
+(I) The use of the University parking meters is restricted to University students, faculty and staff members, alumni and visitors having business with the University.
+Metered parking requires payment from 8 am to 7 pm Monday through Thursday and from 8 am to 5 pm Friday and Saturday, including breaks between holidays.
+PSU meters are operational all days PSU is open, including holidays PSU does not observe.